 The piece was shot over two days near Socorro, New Mexico, at the Very Large Array, which is one of the largest radio astronomy observatories in the world.

-The iconic antennas have come to figure fairly heavily in pop-culture, thanks to appearances in films like Contact, and Independence Day.
-It's day-to-day job is observing pulsars, nebula, and other astronomical phenomena.
+The iconic antennas have come to figure fairly heavily in pop-culture, thanks to appearances in films like The Avengers, Contact, and Independence Day.
+It’s day-to-day job is observing pulsars, nebula, and other astronomical phenomena.

 The resulting image sequences were then combined with a collection of text, icons and faux technical schematics I created in Illustrator.
 Those graphics were then animated to match the time-lapse footage, using key-framing, motion-tracking, and a fairly substantial amount of masking and rotoscope work.